 The “triple click” was the one keyboard shortcut that I find myself using with students a lot lately.
 But here are a few other good ones.

 - Click once to move your mouse to a word.

 - Hold down the SHIFT key and use the cursor keys (→ ← ↑ ↓ ) to highlight lines as you move up and down the document

 - Hold down the SHIFT key and hit PAGE UP and PAGE DOWN to select multiple pages.

 All of the precision you want to highlight and select text, with none of the mouse headaches.

 And, of course, if you want to select the entire page:

 - CTRL+A (“A for all”) to highlight the entire document.

 What keyboard shortcut do you find students need to know, but don’t know?

-Think we missed something?
+Think I missed something?
 Leave a comment below.